Raheem Morris: Atlanta Falcons

-On January 26, 2015, it was announced Morris was joining the Atlanta Falcons as assistant head coach/defensive backs.
-On January 25, 2016, he was named the wide receivers coach and no longer the defensive backs coach.
+On February 10, 2015, Morris was named assistant head coach & defensive pass game coordinator for the Atlanta Falcons under new head coach Dan Quinn.
+On January 25, 2016, he was moved from defensive pass game coordinator to wide receivers coach.

 In the 2016 season, Morris and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

+Entering the 2017 season, Morris added the title of offensive pass game coordinator to his previous duties, and for the 2018 season, he was solely the assistant head coach and offensive pass game coordinator.

-On November 4, 2019, Morris was reassigned to secondary coach.
+Entering the 2019 season, Morris again changed roles, reverting to assistant head coach and wide receivers coach.
+However, on November 4, 2019, during the team's bye week after a 1–7 start to the season, Morris was reassigned from wide receivers to secondary coach.

-On December 27, 2019, Morris was promoted to defensive coordinator for the 2020 NFL season.

-On October 12, 2020, Morris was promoted to interim head coach, following the firing of Dan Quinn after an 0–5 start to the season.
+Entering the 2020 season, Morris was promoted to defensive coordinator.
+However, on October 12, 2020, head coach Dan Quinn was fired after an 0–5 start to the season, and Morris was named interim head coach for the rest of the year while linebackers coach Jeff Ulbrich was promoted to interim defensive coordinator.
 The Falcons finished with a 4–7 record under Morris but finished 4–12 overall and fourth in the NFC South.

 Los Angeles Rams

 On January 21, 2021, Morris was hired by the Los Angeles Rams as defensive coordinator under head coach Sean McVay, replacing Brandon Staley, who left to become the head coach of the Los Angeles Chargers.

-On February 13, 2022, Morris won his second Super Bowl as the Rams defeated the Cincinnati Bengals 23–20 in Super Bowl LVI.
+On February 13, 2022, Morris won his second Super Bowl when the Rams defeated the Cincinnati Bengals 23–20 in Super Bowl LVI.
+Morris remained with the Rams for two more seasons, and while the team fell to 5–12 in 2022, the team rebounded with a 10–7 record in 2023 and returned to the playoffs.

 Atlanta Falcons (second stint)

 After interviewing Morris, as well as Bill Belichick, Jim Harbaugh, and Mike Vrabel, the Atlanta Falcons hired Morris as their head coach on January 25, 2024.
 The Falcons finished the 2024 season second in the NFC South with an 8–9 record.
-Morris received criticism about his time management various times, particularly in a game against the Washington Commanders.
+Morris received criticism about his time management on various occasions, particularly in a game against the Washington Commanders that Atlanta lost in overtime and subsequently eliminated them from the playoffs.

+After compiling another 8–9 record in 2025, Morris and general manager Terry Fontenot were fired on January 4, 2026.

+San Francisco 49ers

+On February 1, 2026, Morris was hired by the San Francisco 49ers to be their defensive coordinator, reuniting with head coach Kyle Shanahan, whom he worked with previously in Washington and his first stint in Atlanta.